rotki/rotki/docs/api.rst

    :resjsonarr string fee_currency: The currency in which ``fee`` is denominated in
    :resjsonarr string link: Optional unique trade identifier or link to the trade.
 Can be an empty string
    :resjsonarr string notes: Optional notes about the trade.
 Can be an empty string
-   :resjson int trades_found: The amount of trades found for the user.
+   :resjson int entries_found: The amount of trades found for the user.
 That disregards the filter and shows all trades found.
-   :resjson int trades_limit: The trades limit for the account tier of the user.
+   :resjson int entries_limit: The trades limit for the account tier of the user.
 If unlimited then -1 is returned.
    :statuscode 200: Trades are succesfully returned
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in.